Task Agnostic Restoration of Natural Video Dynamics: Introduction

-All the previously proposed approaches for the task of temporal consistency correction define it with the help of unprocessed videos.
-This kind of definition helps the model in developing a sense of consistent motion dynamics.
-This implicit definition, with the help of raw videos, limits the applicability of the previously proposed approaches to only the videos for which their raw/unprocessed counterparts are available.
-In order to overcome this limitation, we propose to learn a motion representation capable of generating consistent motion dynamics solely from inconsistent videos.
-This is achieved by extending the conventional bi-frame motion estimation to a tri-frame strategy.
-This strategy to evaluate consistent motion representation from inconsistent videos eliminates the requirement of the unprocessed counterpart of the video, making it the first-ever truly task agnostic video temporal consistency correction method.
-For the task of learning this motion representation, we fine-tune conventional optical flow estimations networks like~\cite{ilg2017flownet, sun2018pwc} along with the generative part of the network.
-Our model pipeline is illustrated in \figref{main_figure}.
+In order to overcome these limitation, we aim to learn and infer consistent motion representation solely from temporally inconsistent videos.
+Doing so does not only alleviate the need for raw videos at test time, but also mitigates the inherent bias towards the raw videos that is commonly present in the currently available approaches for this task.
+For the task of learning these consistent motion representation, we fine-tune conventional optical flow estimations networks like~\cite{ilg2017flownet, sun2018pwc, teed2020raft} along with the restorative part of the network in an end-to-end manner.
+The proposed model pipeline is illustrated in \figref{main_figure}.
 The proposed model achieves state-of-the-art qualitative and quantitative results.
-The proposed formulation also alleviates the limitation of resolution mismatch in processed and raw videos and makes it possible to extend the Single Image Super-Resolution (SISR)~\cite{ledig2017sisr} methods to Video Super-Resolution (VSR) methods.
+The proposed formulation can also handle the resolution mismatch problem in processed and raw videos and makes it possible to extend the Single Image Super-Resolution~\cite{ledig2017sisr} methods to Video Super-Resolution methods without any modification.
 The detailed description of our formulation is presented in \ref{methodology}.
-We summarize our contributions as follows: \begin{itemize}

-\item A novel framework for blind temporal consistency correction that does not require siphoning motion dynamics from the raw videos. \item Propose a novel tri-frame extension for motion representation that generates a robust representation for both temporally consistent and inconsistent videos to mitigate the flicker introduced by naive extension of image processing operations to videos. \item Identify and propose tailored solutions for various challenges of naive extensions of image processing applications to videos and produce state-of-the-art results for this task. \end{itemize}
+We summarize our contributions as follows:\\ $\bullet$ Identify and propose tailored solutions for various challenges of na\"ive extensions of image processing applications to videos.\\ $\bullet$ Learn to infer consistent motion representations from temporally inconsistent videos.\\ $\bullet$ Utilize the learned consistent motion representations to propose a general framework for task agnostic temporal consistency correction that produce SOTA results.